The UK is still in the midst of a partial nationwide lockdown, in response to the coronavirus pandemic.

 But how long has the UK lockdown been going on for?

 How long have we been in lockdown in the UK?

 Full lockdown in the UK officially began on the 23rd March, with the Prime Minister Boris Johnson announcing the news of a three-week lockdown initially in a national TV address.

 Initially, the lockdown meant that the British public were under strict instructions to go out only when necessary – for food, medicine, or exercise.
-It also meant that no one was able to see friends or family, and shops, restaurants, bars and offices across the country are closed until further notice.
+It also meant that no one was able to see friends or family, and shops, restaurants, bars and offices across the country were closed until further notice.

-However, the lockdown was eased ever so slightly on 10th May – meaning the UK was on ‘full lockdown’ for around seven weeks.
+However, the lockdown was then eased ever so slightly on 10th May – meaning the UK was on ‘full lockdown’ for around seven weeks.

 Boris Johnson announced in a speech on 10th May that some measures would begin to be lifted in England (these are the new government guidelines for lockdown).
 These measures included:

 - those who cannot work from home to begin to go back to work